Azerbaijani Greco-Roman wrestler reaches semi-finals at V Islamic Solidarity Games

 KONYA, Türkiye, August 12.
-Azerbaijani greco-roman wrestler Eldaniz Azizov reached the semi-finals of V Islamic Solidarity Games, Trend reports.
+Azerbaijani Greco-Roman wrestler Ulvi Ganizade reached the finals of V Islamic Solidarity Games, Trend reports.

-Two Azerbaijani wrestlers Rafig Huseynov and Taleh Mammadov also reached the semi-finals earlier today.
+Other Azerbaijani wrestlers have also progressed in the tournament.
+Rafig Huseynov and Eldaniz Mammadov in particular, have reached the semi-finals earlier today.

 V Islamic Solidarity Games are taking place from August 9 through 18.
 In total, athletes from 56 countries of the Organization of Islamic Cooperation are participating in the games.